ibidem/mjolnir-types/+Docs/-05-Database-Types.md

 In addition, the `SQLDatabase` interface requires the underlying database system to support transaction (denoted by `being`, `commit`, `rollback`).
-Transactions need to be *usable* when nested, so multiple begins, commmits and rollbacks should function as expected and not interfere with each other.
+Transactions need to be *usable* when nested, so multiple begins, commits and rollbacks should function as expected and not interfere with each other.

 Note that this is a *SQL database* interface and not meant to be used as a